romant56/virginia-laws/README.md

 ### Program overview

-The program first retrieves a JSON list of all the titles (similar to a chapter by subject in a book), converts that to a dictionary of title numbers and addresses of where each title's csv is stored, and then parses each line in the csv and counts it.
+The program first retrieves a JSON list of all the titles in the Code of Virginia (similar to a chapter by subject in a book), converts that to a dictionary of title numbers and addresses of where each title's csv is stored, and then parses each line in the csv and counts it.

 ### What are we checking each line for?